 Another sporting luminary, former Wimbledon champion Amélie Mauresmo, had a busy morning, acting as the official starter for the women’s and World Para Athletics Marathon Championships races before clambering off the podium and clocking 3:22:46.
 The only disappointment for the French star was that she just missed out on the free dinner offered by former charge Murray had she broken her best.

 All eight of the EastEnders crew made it home, raising funds for Charity of the Year Dementia Revolution and honouring Dame BarbaraWindsor, whose husband Scott Mitchell crossed line in 5:41:40 on his 56th birthday along with seven stars of the BBC soap.

 The tireless Ever Present, Chris Finill, one of 11 runners who have completed every edition of the race, showed that turning 60 has hardly slowed him down as he clocked 2:59:46, breaking the three-hour barrier for the 38th time in 39 races.

-No less than 38 Guinness World Records were set as the more enterprising runners launched a series of delightful history-making adventures.
+No fewer than 38 Guinness World Records were set as the more enterprising runners launched a series of delightful history-making adventures.

-It will remain open for six days, giving everyone a fair chance to enter before it closes at 17:00 on Friday 3 May.
+It will remain open until 17:00 on Friday 3 May, giving everyone a fair chance to enter.